 "It is true that by studying magic he fell at last under the blight of black magic; the Black Magic of this scoundrel Strake.
 But my brothers were wrong about the antidote.
 The antidote to black magic is not brute materialism or worldly wisdom.
 The antidote to black magic is white magic."
 "It rather depends," said Father Brown, "what you mean by white magic."
 "I mean silver magic," said the other, in a low voice, like one speaking of a secret revelation.
 Then after a silence he said: "Do you know what I mean by silver magic?
 Excuse me a moment."

 As he shuffled homewards through the snow, he muttered to himself: "And yet he is right enough about there being a white magic, if he only knows where to look for it."

 In Peter S. Beagle's The Last Unicorn, the title character is briefly held captive by a Black Magic user named Mommy Fortuna.
 When the witch claims she would cut out someone else's liver to keep her, the unicorn replies, "True magic can never be done by offering someone else's liver.
 You must tear out your own, and not expect to get it back.
 The true witches know that."

 In L. Jagi Lamplighter's Prospero Lost, Theo argues that there is no such thing as White Magic, that even though he used his powers to blast demons and practioners of very Black Magic, he must give it up to avoid damnation.

-In Prospero in Hell, Miranda hypothesizes that their father thought that sprouting part of the True Cross and carving a staff from the tree would make using the staff to resurrect someone White Magic.
+In Prospero in Hell, Miranda hypothesizes that their father thought that sprouting part of the True Cross and carving a staff from the tree using it to resurrect someone White Magic.

 The Dark Is Rising series by Susan Cooper has the Light vs the Dark, where the Old Ones use magic to save humanity.
 Although it's not always nice to those who have to endure the effects or after-effects.